wp-plugins/woocommerce-poor-guys-swiss-knife/readme.txt

 From version 1.3 onwards captured data in the context of billing and shipping custom fields will display as additional billing and shipping information on order receipt page and emails.

+WooCommerce Poor Guys Swiss Knife includes, starting with v.1.4.0 the possibility to enable confirmation fields, useful in the context of email and password fields, for instance.

 Now includes translations for German and Spanish.

 == Usage ==